SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 	* It took 595 days before this claim paid out
 	* Wonder why being run over by a DWP vehicle resulted in a much larger payout than being killed by a DWP vehicle???

-### It can take a while to get your money
+## It can take a while to get your money
 * Many of the claims are from incidents that happened before the May 2014-April 2015 window.
 * 115 of the claims took a year or more to resolve.
-	* they represent $7,333,213.78 of what was paid out.
+	* They represent $7,333,213.78 of what was paid out.
 45.6% of total payouts
 * Someone waited 453 days to get their "Food spoilage as a result of erroneous shut off" claim paid out. only got $112.50 from it.

 How long between the incident and the payout?